 Suaahara was an integrated nutrition project that works in 41 underserved districts in Nepal to improve the health and well-being of the Nepali people by focusing on the nutritional status of women and children under the age of two years.

 Suaahara means good nutrition, or “a good balanced diet is the strong foundation protecting our lives.”
-As part of the implementing team, CCP supports strategic social and behavior change communication initiatives that build on this message and lead to improved maternal, infant and child nutrition.
+As part of the implementing team, CCP supported strategic social and behavior change communication initiatives that build on this message and model behavior change to lead to improved maternal, infant and child nutrition.